liliaaudzeyevamesie/eutl-orbis-matching/README.md

 This repository contains the matching code used in:

-**[Your Name].
+**Lilia Audzeyeva-Mesie.
 "Carbon Regulation and Firm Investment: Evidence from EU ETS Phase IV."
-Working Paper, Durham University, 2025.
+Working Paper, Durham University, 2026.
 [SSRN link]**

 ## Overview